 Link: Apply now for the Alaska Airlines Visa Signature® credit card

 The $95 annual fee Alaska Airlines Credit Card (review) is Alaska Airlines’ personal credit card issued by Bank of America, and it’s offering an excellent limited time welcome bonus at the moment.
-This is a card that many people may not have considered, so in this post I wanted to share nine reasons you should consider picking up this card if you’re eligible.
+This is a card that many people may not have considered, so in this post I wanted to share nine reasons you should pick up this card if you’re eligible.
 In no particular order…

 In this post: